 • Must be used the fall semester immediately following your high school graduation.

-• Can be used for 4 consecutive fall and spring semesters at Sheridan College or Gillette College (Sorry, this scholarship does NOT cover summer semester coursework).
+• Can be used for four consecutive fall and spring semesters at Sheridan College or Gillette College (Sorry, this scholarship does NOT cover summer semester coursework).

 • Scholarship cannot be used in conjunction with other sources of financial aid deemed solely for tuition and fees.
 Scholarship can be used in conjunction with the Hathaway Scholarship (for WY students).